brunoroque06/brunoroque06.github.io/_pages/code-mastery.md

 - The "Principle of Least Surprise" should be followed: any function or class should implement the behaviors that another programmer could reasonably expect just by reading its name.
 - Standard nomenclature should be used where possible, like when using patterns, or native language methods like `toString`.
 - The length of a name should be related to the length of the scope.
 Short variable names should be used for tiny scopes, but for big scopes longer names should be used (variable `i` for a `for` cycle is fine for example).
+- The domain should play a big role when naming.
+Looking up thesaurus is a good way of getting new ideas for names, while still being on the same domain (usually).

 ## Test Driven Development